peterloes/Data_Logger/README.md

 EXTENSIONS

-The Data Logger can features two arrays with different sensors over 25 meters. (sensor-array)
+The Data Logger can feature two arrays with different sensors over 25 meters. (sensor-array x 2)